elnaramedia/Calculating-proportion-of-qualitatively-generated-themes/README.md

 **Mac:** Click on finder > View (in the menu bar)> Show Path bar.
 Now, click on your folder.
 The Pathname will appear at the bottom of the screen.
 Right-click on the name of your folder at the bottom of the Pathname > copy the "Name of the folder" as Pathname.

-You’ll use this pathname to load the files into the script for analysis.

 **Step 3:**
+Now, use the code used for calculation in the .py file.

+**Results**